BuckeyeSoftware/rex/doc/STYLE.md

 }
 ```

-**Do not** omit the braces in a statement even if you only have one statement
+**Do not** omit the braces in a statement even if only one statement proceeds it.
-proceeding it.
 ```c
 if (x) foo(); // invalid
 if (x)